imsweb/django-pzip-storage/README.md

 without first rotating the keys of all stored files, they will be lost forever.

 `PZipStorage` may be used with existing unencrypted files, as a drop-in replacement for `FileSystemStorage`.
-If it determines the requested file is not a PZip file, it will delegate to `FileSystemStorage` after emitting a `needs_encryption` signal (see below).
+If it determined the requested file is not a PZip file, it will delegate to `FileSystemStorage` after emitting a `needs_encryption` signal (see below).

 You may also use `PZipStorage` as a custom storage backend anywhere Django allows it; see